wesleyegberto/java-new-features/java-15/README.md

 ### Language

 * Sealed types
+  * Restrict which types can extend/implement a type
+  * Constraints:
+    * The sealed class and its permitted subclasses must belong to the same module, and, if declared in an unnamed module, the same package.
+    * Every permitted subclass must directly extend the sealed class.
+    * Every permitted subclass must choose a modifier to describe how it continues the sealing initiated by its superclass:
+      * `final`
+      * `sealed`
+      * `non-sealed` (back to a normal class open to extensibility)
 * Pattern matching for `instanceof` (second preview)
 * Text blocks (standard)
 * Records (second preview)